lauren-homan/logistic_growth/README.md

 summary(model1)
 ```
 #### Initially, we are defining the linear model for the first part of the graph (where the growth is exponential), by filtering the data such that it only includes rows where t is less than 1800.
+Here, we have log transformed the population size (N) data, because this results in 2 distinct growth stages - an initial linear growth and then a plateau.
+We can consequently use this model to determine initial growth rates, as it will provide us with estimates of both the gradient and the y-intercept.
 Based on this data, the intercept is 6.903e+00, the gradient is 9.990e-03.

 # Case 2.
 N(t) = K
 ```{r}